afoliveira5/afoliveira5/README.md

 #### Type of Test
  I have comprehensive experience in:
  - manual exploratory testing.
+ - regression test
+ - Smoke Test
  - Web and Mobile test automation,
  - REST API testing,
- - nd structuring test strategies based on the Test Pyramid. -
+ - structuring test strategies based on the Test Pyramid.
  - My work spans the entire lifecycle—from planning and scenario definition to execution,
  - automation, failure analysis, and result validation.